CDC Expected To Issue New Guidance Suggesting All Americans Wear Masks In Everyday Life, Medical Author Claims

 — Eric Feigl-Ding (@DrEricDing) March 28, 2020

-McCarthy’s tweet came after the White House has signaled that a new guidance would be issued shortly, allowing Americans to return to work quicker.
+McCarthy’s tweet came after the White House signaled that a new guidance would be issued shortly, allowing Americans to return to work quicker.

 “The CDC tomorrow is going to issue new guidance which will make it possible for people who have exposed to the coronavirus to return to work more quickly by wearing a mask for a certain period of time,” PBS News reporter Yamiche Alcindor tweeted this week.

-As the Washington Post reported, medical associations and unions have pushed back against a guidance from the CDC issued last week regarding conserving and reusing masks.
+As The Washington Post reported, medical associations and unions have pushed back against a guidance from the CDC issued last week regarding conserving and reusing masks.
 The CDC had loosened its minimum requirements for how personal protective equipment should be used in the face of shortages, suggesting that some items could only be used for more risky procedures or for longer periods of time.

 “As a last resort, the CDC suggested, bandannas could be used in place of masks,” the report noted.